-(ii) Significant Charges to Comprehensive Income and Expenditure Account
+(i) Significant Charges to Comprehensive Income and Expenditure Account

-Included in the Comprehensive Income and Expenditure Statement within Services are downward Revaluations totalling $\mathfrak{L}2.750$ million.
-There is a significant revaluation for the Community Resource Centre of $\mathfrak{L}2.475$ million due to the valuation being based upon the peppercorn lease granted for occupation of the building by community groups (as required under the terms of the grant agreement).
+Included in the Comprehensive Income and Expenditure Statement within Services are downward Revaluations totalling £10.295million.
+There is a significant revaluation for Tullie House of £8.8million due to the revised valuation being based upon the peppercorn lease granted for occupation of the building by the trust (as required under the terms of the operating agreement).

-Investment properties have also been revalued in line with the Code and this has seen a net reduction in value of £3.295million, primarily due to the revaluation of the Lanes which has resulted from falling rentals.
+Investment properties have also been revalued in line with the Code and this has seen a net reduction in value of £0.903million, primarily due to the revaluation of the Lanes which has resulted from falling rentals.

-(iii) Usable Capital Receipts Set Aside
+(ii) Usable Capital Receipts Set Aside

-During 2007/08, £14.5million of unapplied usable capital receipts was transferred into the Capital Adjustment Account.
-The effect of this transfer reduced the Council's Capital Financing Requirement to a negative figure as at 31 March 2008 which in turn reduced the Council's Minimum Revenue Provision (MRP) liability for 2008/09 to nil.
-There is no balance on the Usable Capital Receipts reserve as at 31 March 2012 with the balance of receipts transferred of £6,198,850 held in the Capital Adjustment Account.
-The cash from these receipts is held within investments on the balance sheet and is available to fund capital expenditure in 2012/13 and future years.
-In 2011/12 £970,085.73 was used to fund capital expenditure and this has resulted in the Council's capital financing requirement increasing (Note 4.46).
+In previous years, £14.5million of unapplied usable capital receipts was transferred into the Capital Adjustment Account.
+The effect of this transfer reduced the Council's Capital Financing Requirement which in turn reduced the Council's Minimum Revenue Provision (MRP) liability.
+During 2012/13 £597,766 of cash from these receipts was used for capital expenditure, and this has reduced the available cash balance of these transferred receipts as at 31 March 2013 to £5,601,084.
+During 2012/13, surplus capital receipts were generated that were not used to finance capital expenditure and these too have been transferred into the Capital Adjustment Account.
+The receipts transferred in 2012/13 totalled £1,862,714, meaning the total balance held in the Capital Adjustment Account is £7,463,798.

+The cash from these receipts is held within investments on the balance sheet and is available to fund capital expenditure in 2013/14 and future years.

-(iv) Economic Climate
+(iii) Economic Climate

-The effect of the economic downturn continued in 2011/12 as budget expectations took into account the expected effects of lower interest rates and other falls in income.
-However, further reductions in government grant funding, especially for capital, together with further reductions in income impacted on the Council's finances and action was required to deal with the impact of these on the revenue budget in order to achieve a balanced outturn position.
-This outcome of this can be seen in Note 4.12, where income has reduced from £12.431million in 2010/11 to £11.440million in 2011/12.
-However, the continued transformation programme has seen expenditure reductions, with employee expenses reducing from £22.165million in 2010/11 to £19.567million in 2011/12.
+The effect of the economic downturn continued in 2012/13 as budget expectations took into account the expected effects of lower interest rates and other falls in income.
+However, further reductions in government grant funding, together with further reductions in income impacted on the Council's finances and action was required to deal with the impact of these on the revenue budget in order to achieve a balanced outturn position.
+The outcome of this can be seen in Note 4.12, where income has reduced from £11.440million in 2011/12 to £10.026million in 2012/13.
+However, the continued transformation programme has seen expenditure reductions, with employee expenses reducing from £19.567million in 2011/12 to £18.914million in 2012/13.
+Other expenditure has also reduced from £57.891million in 2011/12 to £56,854million in 2012/13.